 FAITH AND THE HISTORY AND PHILOSOPHY OF SCIENCE

 This project examines the juncture between the history and philosophy of science, and religious faith and experience.
 It is headed by R. Clinton Ohlers (PhD, Penn, History) whose areas of research include the origin of the Conflict Thesis of science and religion, the development of the concept of laws of nature, the relationship between modern science and the study of divine action, and Victorian scientific naturalism.
-Dr. Ohlers is preceded in this position by philosopher of religion Andrew Loke, whose work has focused on science and religion, cosmological arguments for the existence of God.
+Dr. Ohlers is preceded in this position by philosopher of religion Andrew Loke, whose work has focused on science and religion.

 Ohlers, R. Clinton.
 The Birth of the Conflict Between Science and Religion (in progress)

 Loke, Andrew.
 2017.
 The Origins of Divine Christology.
 Cambridge: Cambridge University Press.

 Loke, Andrew.
 2017.
 God and Ultimate Origins: A Novel Cosmological Argument.
 Palgrave Frontiers in Philosophy of Religion Series.
 Cham, Switzerland: Springer Nature.